 Asia Pacific is expected to grow at a CAGR of nearly 35.9% over the forecast period.
 Advancements in technology infrastructure in countries such China, India, Japan, and other developing nations in the region are expected to drive the industry growth in the coming years.

-Increasing investments in IoT technologies and location-based services are expected to drive the growth of location of things market.
+Increasing investments in IoT technologies and location-based services are expected to drive the growth of market.
 Key market players include Google, HERE, Qualcomm, Apple, Pitney Bowes, and Bosch, among others.

 Mapping and Navigation